Considerations for data collection

 To aid in your data collection efforts, the following resources and tools are available to Emory researchers:

 - Clinical Research Data Repositories: Emory has systems of existing clinical and health data available for research purposes.
 Principal investigators can request data sets from Emory University and Emory Healthcare.

 - Emory Integrated Core Facilities: researchers who need to access to advanced instruments and technologies can get support from Emory’s many core facilities.

 - LabKey: a "biology-aware" data integration platform for analyzing and sharing complex biomedical data.
 Emory's Enterprise LabKey Server is a highly customized platform which can help define new data types, customize collection methods, and design workflows for individual environments.

-- Nautilus LIMS (Lab Information Management System): Use Emory's enterprise-class information system to track and manage specimens in research labs.
+- LIMS (Laboratory Information Management System): use Emory's enterprise-class information system to track and manage specimens in research labs.

 - REDCap (REsearch Data Capture): REDCap is a secure, internally hosted web-based application used to create forms and manage databases in order to support data capture and surveys for research studies.
 Grant language is provided for investigators using REDCap at Emory.

 - Survey software (e.g. Qualtrics, Survey Monkey): Emory does not have campus-wide access to survey software for research purposes.
 Consult with your local IT support to check if your school or department has its own license.
 For example, Emory College provides access to Qualtrics survey software for faculty researchers; see the College IT Frequently Asked Questions for more information.